Search for Important Questions

 1. How do Human Rights relate to Education?

-2. What are the Indian and Western views of Education?
+2. What are the aims of Buddhist Education?

 1. Explain the concept of Human Rights education.